 12. You will always have the opportunity to respond to information provided by others that is being used to make a decision.
 However, cross-examination of witnesses in a board hearing is not permitted; be sure to follow the process of addressing any questions you have to the Chair of the Board rather than the witness.

 13. Administrative pre-hearings and hearings will be solely with you and the administrator.
 If you have any questions or concerns about the information provided by witnesses, however, be sure to raise them with the hearing officer.

 14. If you are questioning information provided by witnesses, do so respectfully and make sure your objections are relevant to the information provided.
 Making remarks about a witness’s character are not acceptable, and will not be tolerated.

-15. When you are in an RHCB/CSC Hearing, use the closing statement as an opportunity to make your final remarks regarding the relevant facts that have been given concerning your case.
+15. When you are in a CSC Hearing, use the closing statement as an opportunity to make your final remarks regarding the relevant facts that have been given concerning your case.
 If you are not denying responsibility for the charges, you can use this opportunity to explain to the board what you have learned and suggest what sanction you may feel would be best.

-16. Try making eye contact with the Hearing Officer/Board as you address them or they address you.
+16. Try to make eye contact with the Hearing Officer/Board as you address them or they address you.

 17. Do not become defensive or argumentative with the Hearing Officer/Board.
 Their sole duty is to sort through the material that they have been given to determine a fair outcome, both in terms of responsibility and sanction.

 18. Make sure you ask any questions you have in order to better understand any sanctions that result, but do so in a way that is not argumentative or confrontational.
 If you disagree with a decision, you have the right to appeal.

 Carl W. Lohmann Director of Student Conduct & Community Standards